Overgrown garden with white daisies and other flowers, power lines, cloudy sky, and mountains in the background.

 • Guiding decisions about body disposition in ways that honor the life lived and the values of those involved.

-• In this offering, I walk families or individuals through their care wishes over several sessions.
-I recommend at least three 1-hour sessions, during which we explore elder and end-of-life care, death care, and after-death care.
-You will also receive a 40-page booklet as a guide for defining how you can care for your parents—or how you would like to be cared for—during medical crises or at the end of life.
+• In this offering, I walk individuals and families through their care wishes over a series of sessions.
+I recommend at least three one-hour sessions, during which we explore elder care, end-of-life care, death care, and after-death care.

 • After a death, there is still care to be given.
 I support families in tending to the body with reverence and calm, honoring cultural, spiritual, or personal practices.
 This may include gentle washing, anointing, dressing, and creating a sacred space, following a pace that feels natural and that honors the wishes of there person who has died.